-The Department of Population Health (DPH) aims to increase global access to effective treatments and public health interventions, and is a centre of excellence in the determinants and consequences of population change.
-We have strong links with many overseas research groups and provide world-class opportunities for postgraduate training.
+The Department of Population Health (DPH) aims to bring important benefits to global population health and health equity by generating, evaluating and disseminating effective interventions, treatments and policies.
+It is a centre of excellence in the determinants and consequences of population change.